 - The School places great significance on the protection of children within the school environment as reflected in the Health and Safety Policy.
 This is extended when pupils are away from the school undertaking school trips and visits by the Educational Visits Policy.
 All trips are reviewed after the event to see if there are any changes necessary. - The Bursar seeks to ensure the suitability of adults working with children on the school site at any time. - If proprietors hire or rent out the School facilities/premises, the School must ensure that appropriate arrangements are in place to keep children safe.
 This applies regardless of whether the children who attend any of these services or activities are children on the school roll or attend the college.
-This should be specified within the lease/ hire or transfer of control agreement.
-Failure to comply will lead to the termination of the agreement (KCSIE, 2022).
+This should be specified within the lease/hire or transfer of control agreement.
+Failure to comply will lead to the termination of the agreement (KCSIE,2023). - The School adheres to the guidance on Keeping children safe in out-of-school settings and works closely with any providers to ensure that they are compliant.

-25. Photographing pupils
+25. Photographing Pupils